surveyjs/survey-pdf/docs/Options-in-Constructor.md

     compress?: boolean;

 ### List of Affected Preferences
-Find more details about them in the below document sections that describe the options and the affected document preferences.
+Find more details about the available options in the below document sections that describe document preferences affected by corresponding options.

 - [Page orientation](#orientation)
 - [Page format](#format)